Blog

 In particular, network constrained and UI constrained devices across the IoT ecosystem present significant challenges as they cannot be optimally managed using the existing GSMA Consumer and M2M Specifications.

 The GSMA developed the new eSIM specifications to tackle known, real world connectivity issues.
-At its core, the role of SGP.31/32 is to transition from rigid integrations to interoperable use-of-service, eliminating the over-dependency between industry players.
+At its core, the role of SGP.31/32 was to transition from rigid integrations to interoperable use-of-service, eliminating the over-dependency between industry players.

 Industry experts have characterized SGP.32 as an evolution of the consumer specification, incorporating proven elements and adding features specifically designed for large-scale IoT deployments.